 Preferred SMAs, Funds and FSPs have FIWA's highest conviction and are comprised of a subset of Meets-Qualitative SMAs, Funds, and FSPs.
 For Preferred SMAs, Funds and FSPs, the FIWA Research Team completes the due diligence process mentioned above for Meets-Qualitative.
 In addition, the FIWA Research Team conducts a quarterly touchpoint with one or more members of the product's investment team.
 The FIWA Research Team seeks to understand the drivers of differentiation that allow these investment options to stand out across the four pillars of research.
-SMAs, Funds and FSPs sponsored by Investment Managers that Fidelity has deemed not to be in good standing on Fidelity FundsNetwork, Fidelity's mutual fund platform, due to insufficient shareholder servicing compensation are not eligible for consideration for a "Preferred" research rating, but are eligible to receive a "Meets-Qualitative" or "Meets-Qualitative" research rating.
+SMAs, Funds and FSPs sponsored by Investment Managers that Fidelity has deemed not to be in good standing on Fidelity FundsNetwork, one of Fidelity's platforms for unaffiliated products, due to insufficient shareholder servicing compensation are not eligible for consideration for a Preferred research rating, but are eligible to receive a Meets-Quantitative or Meets-Qualitative research rating.